dk949/git-tools/README.md

 # github-tools

-A set of bash scripts to ease the use of github on linux
+A set of shell scripts to help with the use of git